peterfraedrich/Engine/README.md

 ```

 #### API key
 Each server, on first-run, generates an 8-character key based on an UUID.
 This is to keep unauthorized scripts/people from updating the configuration files.
 This is what I'm calling 'lazy authentication'.
-If someone *really* wants to get past it, they could, but this way keeps the casual interloper from f****ing everything up.
+If someone *really* wants to get past it, they could, but this way keeps the casual interloper from f---ing everything up.
 The key **must** be supplied with all queries (except `/api`) else you will get an error message.

 The API key can be found in the `engine.conf` or `engined.log` files.